marcelohcortez/python_guess_number/README.md

 # Guess Number
-*Simple game of guessing where the computer tries to guess the number you define.*
+*Simple game of guessing where the computer tries to guess the number you've chosen.*

 ## HOW TO USE
 Just run the *guess_number.py* file